marcus d. harvey

 aea. sag-aftra. sdc (associate)

-As a writer, he has written three solo shows, homegrown, Are We Not Men? and baba: a black boy’s cry.
-He is currently at work on a play, a bright light, centered around suicide/depression and mental health in Black & Latin communities in Trenton, NJ commissioned by Passage Theatre in Trenton, NJ due for a world premiere in 2025.
+As a playwright, he has created three solo works—homegrown, Are We Not Men?, and baba: a black boy’s cry.
+His latest project, a bright light, a new play exploring suicide, depression, and mental health in Black and Latin communities, originally commissioned by Passage Theatre.

-marcus is an Equity, Diversity, Inclusion & Belonging strategist, and consultant having worked with such organizations as Lean Ensemble and NY Classical Theatre to create spaces that have often excluded the marginalized.
+marcus is also a trusted Equity, Diversity, Inclusion & Belonging consultant, having partnered with organizations such as Lean Ensemble and NY Classical Theatre to foster inclusive and affirming creative environments.

-marcus is an Assistant Professor of Theatre in the Department of Theatre & Dance at Montclair State University.
+He currently serves as Assistant Professor of Theatre in the Department of Theatre & Dance at Montclair State University, where he mentors the next generation of theatre-makers and change agents.

 2010 - present